aadarshsable/Kshitish-s-Notes/Biology/Cellular Biology/Membrane Structure and Function.md

 	  We can demonstrate this by shaking phospholipids and water.
 The lipids will form a bilayer surrounding around water-filled bubbles

 ![[Pasted image 20221216182320.png]]
-- The Phospholipids can arrange themselves latteraly very easily and move faster than the proteins
+- The Phospholipids can arrange themselves laterally very easily and move faster than the proteins

 ### Types of Phospholipids
 ![[Pasted image 20221217135723.png]]